seerbio/preppers/README.md

 pytest
 ```

+> [!NOTE]
+> For development, you will need to first install a Rust environment by following the instructions [here](https://www.rust-lang.org/tools/install).
+>
+> To install `maturin`, create a virtual environment and run `pip install maturin`.

 ## Releasing a new version

 1. Update the version in `Cargo.toml` and `python/Cargo.toml`; these should match!

+    > [!IMPORTANT]
+    > Be sure to pick an appropriate [semantic version](https://semver.org/) for the new release!
 2. Commit the changes and push/merge to the `main` branch (this may require a PR).
-3. Create a new release in GitHub with the same version number.
+3. Create a new release in GitHub with the same version number using the format `vX.Y.Z`.
+   Click "auto-generate release notes" to automatically document merged PRs.
 4. GitHub Actions will automatically build and publish the new version to CodeArtifact.